JoelvanIngen/Competitive-Green-Coding/README.md

 > To add a new API call, simply add a new function to frontend/lib/api.ts following the existing patterns.
 This keeps all API logic in one place and ensures consistent error handling and request formatting across the app.

 What APIs are in here?
+* problemsApi:
-problemsApi: Fetches all problems from the backend.
+  Fetches all problems from the backend.
+* leaderboardApi:
-leaderboardApi: Posts leaderboard requests and fetches leaderboard data for a problem.
+  Posts leaderboard requests and fetches leaderboard data for a problem.
+* profileApi:
-profileApi: Gets and updates user profile information.
+  Gets and updates user profile information.
+* authApi:
-authApi: Handles user authentication (login, register, logout).
+  Handles user authentication (login, register, logout).
-addProblemAPI: Allows admins to add new problems to the platform.
-Each API is grouped by feature, making it easy to find and use the relevant calls throughout the frontend codebase.
+  addProblemAPI:

 ### Remaining files in frontend
 * `.docker`: The `.docker` folder contains the docker files that are responsible for the frontend.
 The frontend team did not add something to these files.